kencinder/igirst/README.md

 <sub>Windows users can run the script with WSL and the IGIR Linux binary</sub>\
 <sub>MacOS users can change `#!/bin/bash` to `#!/usr/bin/env bash` in the script and included files</sub>

-`WIP` - Issues and Pull Requests not currently accepted
 <br>
 <br>
 > Configuration for everything is in `igirst.cfg`